• Skip to primary navigation

 Chili Paste - I tested this recipe with both Thai chili pasta and harissa chili paste.
 You can use whichever you prefer.
 Feel free to adjust to taste to make the sauce more spicy!

 Coconut Aminos - Coconut aminos is a gluten-free and soy-free alternative to soy sauce.
 It is less salty and has a slightly sweet flavor.
-You can use low sodium soy sauce as a substitute in this recipe but will want to add another tsp of coconut sugar to balance the flavors.
+You can use low sodium soy sauce as a substitute in this recipe but will want to add another teaspoon of coconut sugar to balance the flavors.

 How To Make Spicy Tahini Sauce